binniehoang/employmentprojection/README.md

 # employmentprojection
-using KNN to visualize and predict trend
+using neural network to predict trend of employment 2024